William O'Brien, 3rd Earl of Inchiquin

-William MacWilliam O'Brien, 8th Baron of Inchiquin, 3rd Baron O'Brien of Burren, 3rd Earl of Inchiquin PC (1662 – 24 December 1719) was an Irish nobleman.
+William O'Brien, 3rd Baron O'Brien of Burren, 8th Baron & 3rd Earl of Inchiquin PC (1662 – 24 December 1719) was an Irish nobleman.

 Life

 William O'Brien was the son of William O'Brien, 2nd Earl of Inchiquin and Lady Margaret Boyle.
 He married his cousin Mary Villiers, daughter of Sir Edward Villiers of Richmond and Frances Howard, the youngest daughter of Theophilus Howard, 2nd Earl of Suffolk and Elizabeth Hume.

 Like his father, he was attainted in his absence by the Irish Parliament of King James II in 1689.
-He was Governor of Kinsale in 1693.
-He signed the declaration and association in defence of King William III after the assassination attempt against the King in 1697.
+He returned to Ireland the following year with the Williamite army, serving as a Captain of horse in the regiment of Col. Robert Byerley, and saw action at the Battle of the Boyne in 1690.
+He was appointed Governor of Kinsale by King William III, in 1693 and signed the declaration and association in defence of the King after the assassination attempt made against him in 1697.

 He was Privy Councillor to Queen Anne and King George I, Colonel of Foot in 1703 and Mayor of Kilkenny from 1704 to 1705.
 He was made Governor of County Clare.